hieulel/CUPID/Documentation/guide/README.md

 Just click to "Upload files" then write your commit message
 ![GitHub Website](../images/website_commit.png)
 #### Push
+The last stage was to push
+- Editor: Open Command Pallete and `push`
+- GitHub Desktop and Website: use feature push
+- Command line: use abovementioned [step](#how-to-start)
 * * *

 ## Structure of the CUPID Documentation